orangejuice/blog/data/activity/book-汉水的身世-2022/record.en.md

   subtitle: Yuan Ling / 2022 / CITIC Publishing Group
 ---

-From the perspective of relying on existing resources, the book discusses the Three Gorges Project's impact on tributaries like the Han River.
-The construction has harshly interrupted the migratory fish paths leading to their extinction.
-The significant reduction in fish catch has forced fishers to fish for immature species released by fisheries.
-Amid this grim ecological background, a ten-year fishing ban started in 2020 on the Yangtze River and its tributaries.
-In this grand scheme, generations of fishermen on the Yangtze have become those footing the bill for the cacophony in the resplendent symphony of this huge project.
+On Twitter, under the construction of the Three Gorges Dam project, tributaries like the Han River were heavily dissected, blocking migratory fish passages and leading to species extinction.
+The drastic reduction in fish catches forced fishermen to catch immature fish stocked by fisheries management.
+In the unsustainable ecological backdrop, a ten-year fishing ban was initiated in 2020 for the Yangtze River and its tributaries.
+Meanwhile, the fishermen of the Yangtze have become the unwitting payers of minor dissonances within the grand symphonic project.